 The good news about formulating a strong lesson plan for a Content and Language Integrated Learning (CLIL) class is that it will contain many of the same features of a good lesson plan for any class.
 That is, it will include transitions from and to the previous class and the next one, it will warm students up to the day’s lesson in an engaging way, it will present new material and recycle familiar material, it will include some ways to assess progress during the class, and it will be flexible enough to account for classes that move slower or more quickly than you had anticipated.

-What’s important about CLIL lesson plans, though, is that you take care to include both subject area content and language points so that you derive the full benefits of a CLIL approach.
+What’s important about CLIL lesson plans, though, is that you include both subject area content and language points so that you derive the full benefits of a CLIL approach.
 If you try to wing it, you might wind up concentrating on one area to the detriment of the other.
 Over time, you’ll develop your own CLIL lesson plan template, but if you need some inspiration, check out the CLIL lesson plan examples below!

 What are the key elements of CLIL lesson plans?